Ausaf Sayeed: Career

-Sayeed has worked on political, economic, consular and cultural issues, besides Hajj management.
+Sayeed has worked on political, economic, consular, and cultural issues, besides Hajj management.

 He launched several business groupings during his assignment in the Persian Gulf countries to promote trade and economic relations between India and Arab states of the Persian Gulf.

-Sayeed has contributed in promoting India’s cultural heritage abroad.
+Sayeed has contributed to promoting India’s cultural heritage abroad.
 He was associated with the inauguration of the Maulana Azad Cultural Center in Cairo (1992).
 In 1997, he organized the "Satyajit Ray: in retrospect", a one-week film festival of Satyajit Ray’s films in Riyadh, Saudi Arabia.
 As Coordinator of the Indian Cultural Center in Qatar, he was instrumental in organizing several cultural and literary events.
 In 1999, he organized a 9-day festival India Week in Qatar in association with the National Council of Culture, Art and Heritage in Qatar in which several artists from India participated.
-During his tenure in Copenhagen, Denmark from 2000-2004, he extended support to a project called `Crosscurrents: The Indo-Danish Painters' meet in which joint painting exhibitions and workshops by Indian and Danish painters were organized in various cities in India and Denmark.
+During his tenure in Copenhagen, Denmark from 2000-2004, he extended support to a project called `Crosscurrents: The Indo-Danish Painters meet in which joint painting exhibitions and workshops by Indian and Danish painters were organized in various cities in India and Denmark.